Kornflex28/hp-dataset/README.md

     - `box_office`: movie box office in $

 - ### *hp_.csv*
-    This file contains several infos of the movies
+    This file contains dialogs of the movie
     - `movie`: movie name
     - `chapter`: chapter of the movie according to the script
     - `character`: character speaking
-    - `dialog`: dialog of the character speeaking
+    - `dialog`: dialog of the character speaking

 ## Notes